Skip links

 in Tags

-Mimivirus discovered in air conditioning duct in England; it is an enormous virus (the size of a bacterium) and with 80% of the genetic material completely unknown before
+The “mimivirus” is discovered in an air conditioning duct in England; it is a huge virus (about the size of a bacterium) and with genetic material that is 80% completely unknown before

 1992